Sara, 51, shares about how her skin has changed and become drier, thinner, and more sensitive as she started getting

-In giving yourself the gift of both, your present and future self will thank you.
+In giving yourself the menopause gift of both, your present and future self will thank you.
 Who knows, you might even enjoy both hydration and moisturization as some of the highest forms of simple self-care tasks you can practice.

-Consistent hydration can lessen other menopausal symptoms such as hot flashes, and headaches.
+Dehydration in menopause can make menopause symptoms worse such as hot flashes, and headaches.
 If you stay hydrated, you can reduce urinary urgency and bladder irritation (yes, really!), plus a few other benefits.
 If you’re experiencing night sweats or hot flashes, chances are good you’re losing more hydration with these symptoms, so drink up.

 Steady topical moisture and sunscreen to clean skin provide protection and comfort for dry, sensitive, thinning skin.
 Consider testing and investing in a few options: